pthom/cleantype/README.md

 It can be seeen as a developper friendly `typeid` alternative, and as a tool for those who are tired by the template noise in the compiler output.

 The video to the right gives a quick overview of the library.
 This demo uses [cling](https://root.cern.ch/cling), a fully compliant C++14 REPL, and [asciinema](https://asciinema.org/), a terminal session recorder.
 You can pause at any time, and copy-paste samples from it.
+Its source code is [here](demos/demo_cling.cpp).

 #### Motivation